blanergol/meetter/README.md

 - Clicking a meeting opens the link in the browser/client.

 ## Troubleshooting
-- For the “Calendar API disabled/Forbidden” error: enable Google Calendar API for the project your `credentials.json` belongs to, wait 2–5 minutes, and sign in again.
+- For the “Calendar API disabled/Forbidden” error: enable Google Calendar API for the GCP project used by the app, wait 2–5 minutes, and sign in again.
 - To re-authorize, delete the token folder `%APPDATA%/Meetter/google/<email>` and add the account again.
 - For the “file in use” error during publishing: close the running exe or publish to a new folder (`-o C:\Apps\Meetter-<timestamp>`).